PHPOffice/PhpProject/README.md

 [![License](https://poser.pugx.org/phpoffice/phpproject/license.png)](https://packagist.org/packages/phpoffice/phpproject)

-PHPProject is a library written in pure PHP that provides a set of classes to write to different project management file formats, i.e. Microsoft [MSProjectExchange](http://support.microsoft.com/kb/270139) (MPX) or OASIS [GanttProject](http://www.ganttproject.biz) (GAN).
+PHPProject is a library written in pure PHP that provides a set of classes to write to different project management file formats, i.e. Microsoft [MSProjectExchange](http://support.microsoft.com/kb/270139) (MPX) or [GanttProject](http://www.ganttproject.biz) (GAN).
 PHPProject is an open source project licensed under the terms of [LGPL version 3](https://github.com/PHPOffice/PHPProject/blob/develop/COPYING.LESSER).
 PHPProject is aimed to be a high quality software product by incorporating [continuous integration](https://travis-ci.org/PHPOffice/PHPProject) and [unit testing](http://phpoffice.github.io/PHPProject/coverage/develop/).
 You can learn more about PHPProject by reading the [Developers' Documentation](http://phpproject.readthedocs.org/) and the [API Documentation](http://phpoffice.github.io/PHPProject/docs/develop/).

 Read more about PHPProject: